tadyjason/PythonLearning/README.md

 # Change/Activity Log

 --
 **1.May.2025** - Didn't update yesterday but began functions on Mimo.
 Will perform the list project today too depending on how I feel - have had fever for the last two days...not the birthday present I had envisioned :).
+I don't think I'll make the list project today.
+I have been on a sidequest today looking at call diagrams for py and real-world usage.
+I understand the usage of modules and their characteristics.

 **29.Apr.2025** - Took a break for the weekend and will have another break for my birthday tomorrow.
 Will do best to finsh lists today and start a new project.
 We'll see if time will allow.
 Update: finished lists just in time.
 Will expand on lists and advanced list loops tomorrow in a personal project.
 Functions are next but I'll need to skill check before I move ahead.